-A comprehensive ban on U.S. trade with and investment in Iran was imposed on May 6, 1995, by President Clinton, through Executive Order 12959, under the authority primarily of the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
-1701 et seq.).
-IEEPA gives the President wide powers to regulate commerce with a foreign country when a state of emergency is declared in relations with that country.
+Recent U.S. sanctions seek to compel foreign firms to exit various segments of the Iran market.
+The United States has long had a wide-ranging ban on U.S. trade with and investment in Iran: such a ban was imposed on May 6, 1995, by President Clinton, through Executive Order 12959.
+The order was issued under the authority primarily of the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
+1701 et seq.).21 IEEPA gives the President wide powers to regulate commerce with a foreign country when a state of emergency is declared in relations with that country.
 Executive Order 12959 followed an earlier March 1995 executive order barring U.S. investment in Iran's energy sector, which was imposed when President Clinton that month declared that a state of emergency exists with respect to Iran.
 A subsequent executive order, 13059 (August 19, 1997) prevented U.S. companies from knowingly exporting goods to a third country for incorporation into products destined for Iran.
-The trade ban was intended to blunt criticism that U.S. trade with Iran made U.S. appeals for multilateral containment of Iran less credible.